mikejs/gridfs-fuse/README.md

     $ make

-* Note that if you are using a debian or Ubuntu install, it might be better to use the MakefileDebian (copy this file over Makefile) instead of the default Makefile.
+* Note that if you are using a debian or Ubuntu install, it might be better to use the debian make target (use "make debian") instead of the default target.
   You will need the following packages:

   g++, libfuse-dev, mongodb-dev, libboost-system-dev, libboost-filesystem-dev, libboost-thread-dev